 In the EYFS staff plan for pupils to meet or exceed the early learning goals through a series of themes within which learning is planned in line with pupils’ interests as well as their learning needs.
 This approach develops pupils as independent, curious learners with the knowledge and skills in place to access the National Curriculum in Year 1.

-In Years 1 – 6 staff use Chris Quigley’s key concepts and milestones to ensure they plan appropriate progression for all curriculum subjects.
+In Years 1 – 6 staff refer to Chris Quigley’s key concepts and milestones to ensure they plan appropriate progression for all curriculum subjects.
 To secure mastery and depth of understanding, pupils learn at three levels – basic, advancing and deep.
 In the first year of each key stage (Years 1, 3 and 5) pupils are taught knowledge and skills at the basic level.
 As they move through Years 2, 4 and 6 these knowledge and skills are developed and deepened so that knowledge is securely embedded and transferable across subjects and situations.
 Pupils are successful and confident learners.

 Early reading and the pupils' acquisition of secure reading skills and confidence are key to their success in accessing the broader curriculum.
 We place huge importance on the teaching and practice of reading for children across the school.

 Pupils in the EYFS and Key Stage 1 use the Read Write Inc phonics programme to learn to read, spell and write.
 As children become more fluent and proficient readers, a range of reading scheme (Read Write Inc) and non-scheme books support their reading fluency and comprehension.
 Children from Year 2 to Year 6 use Accelerated Reader to support home reading and to foster engagement with reading - children's targets are regularly reviewed and children enjoy the competitive nature of this programme.